ogukei/terraform-proxmox-vm/README.md

 # terraform-proxmox-vm
-Minimal Terraform Setup for Proxmox VMs
+Minimal Terraform Setup for Proxmox VMs with Cloud-init

 ## Setup